wiky-avis/movies_ugc_service/README.md

 - NoSQL Database - MongoDB
 - OLAP Database - Clickhouse
 - ETL - loads events from event storage to database for analytical purposes (Kafka Table Engine)
+- ELK (Elasticsearch Logstash Kibana) - used for centralized collection, processing, and visualization of logs and metrics in real-time to enable proactive monitoring and analysis of a project.
+- Sentry - used for monitoring and tracking errors in an application, allowing for quick detection, analysis, and resolution of issues to improve the reliability and stability of the project.
+- Jaeger - used for performance testing and load testing web applications, allowing to assess and analyze their ability to handle various loads and conditions, to ensure optimal project performance.

 ## How to start app